FrancisIGP/IEMOP-Repository/README.md

-# IPV Dynamic Dashboard - IEMOP Reserve Market (PH)
+# IPV Dynamic Dashboard - IEMOP Reserve Market

 This repository contains a zero-cost, automated data pipeline that collects Philippine IEMOP reserve market clearing price data, appends it to a live Google Sheet, and powers a Tableau Public dashboard that updates without manual file uploads.